 Trying to find the truth about network marketing can be about as exciting as trying to find a needle in a haystack.
 Almost everyone involved in network marketing has one viewpoint or another which is different from the next person's viewpoint.

-with so many divergent views on network marketing, which one is telling the truth?
-Or, what is the real truth about network marketing business opportunity?
+With so many divergent views on network marketing, which one is the truth?
+Or, what is the real truth about network marketing?

 More than a decade ago I signed up as a distributor with an international network marketing company.
-This was one of those companies everyone would die to be part of -- solid track record and the best products one could think of.
-And to say the compensation plan was genenrous would be understatement.
+This was one of those companies almost everyone would die to be part of -- solid track record and the best products one could think of.
+And to say the compensation plan was generous would be an understatement.

 My sponsor had invited me to a business opportunity meeting, as they called it.
 The presenter was imported from Australia just for this purpose (we were told).

-The presentation was good, but to cut a long story short...
+The presentation was good.
+To cut a long story short...

 I joined because I saw potential in the business opportunity.

-But I was sceptical at first because the projections appeared too good to be true.
-My sponsor must have noticed this because what he told me not to worry because...
+But I was skeptical at first because the projections appeared too good to be true.
+My sponsor may have noticed this because he told me not to worry because...

 You see, he wanted me to believe that network marketing is a number's game.
 That the more people I talk to, the more will join my business.

 He added that because word of mouth is what builds the business...

 This made me be even more interested in the opportunity.
 I thought to myself, "Surely if everyone was my prospect I will build my business in no time."